Nutrition Basics Waterless Induction Cookware

 As human beings there are four major factors that influence our health: heredity, the environment, nutrition, and the amount and type of exercise we get.

 We have the most control over our nutrition and the amount of exercise.
 This section has been designed as a primer on nutrition, to help you find a more healthful way to eat.
 By understanding where we currently are on the road to better health, we will all live longer more healthful lives.

 A quote from the Surgeon General’s report on Nutrition and Health focuses on the cultural and social pleasures of our heritage.

 Today, 12.5 million children are overweight in the United States—more than 17 percent.
 Overweight children are at greater risk for many serious health problems.
-This initiative promotes the importance of healthy eating and physical activity at a young age to help prevent overweight and obesity in this country.
+This initiative promotes the importance of healthy eating and physical activity at an early age to help prevent overweight and obesity in this country.

 Estimated Total Deaths & Percent of Total Deaths for the 10 Leading Causes of Death in the USA

 Source: National Center for Health Statistics, Reports Vol. 56, No. 5 2007

 * Causes of death in which diet plays a part.